fangq/mcx/mcxlab/README.txt

        cfg.session:    a string for output file names (only used when no return variables)

  == Debug ==
-       cfg.debuglevel:  debug flag string, one or a combination of ['R','M','P'], no space 'R':  debug RNG, output fluence.data is filled with 0-1 random numbers 'M':  return photon trajectory data as the 5th output 'P':  show progress bar
+       cfg.debuglevel:  debug flag string (case insensitive), one or a combination of ['R','M','P'], no space 'R':  debug RNG, output fluence.data is filled with 0-1 random numbers 'M':  return photon trajectory data as the 5th output 'P':  show progress bar